 What we don’t: Expensive and heavy compared to touring-specific tech bindings.

-For those who like to split their time between the resort and backcountry, the Salomon S/Lab Shift MN 13 is our favorite quiver-of-one binding.
-The key ingredient is the toe piece, which functions like a touring-specific tech binding for uphill travel, but converts into a traditional downhill design once you’re in ski mode.
-This gives the Shift impressive versatility: You can wear your downhill boots and put down the power in hardpack and crud, or go lightweight with your touring setup on a backcountry adventure.
+For those who like to split their time between the resort and backcountry, the Salomon S/Lab Shift2 MN 13 is our favorite quiver-of-one binding.
+The key ingredient is the toe piece, which functions like a touring-specific tech binding for uphill travel but converts into a traditional downhill design once you’re in ski mode.
+This gives the Shift2 impressive versatility: You can wear your downhill boots and put down the power in hardpack and crud or go lightweight with your touring setup on a backcountry adventure.
+And with a recent update to the "2," Salomon made some thoughtful changes to the versatile design, including a revamped AFD plate for a more precise boot-to-binding connection, a more reliable brake lever, reinforcements in key areas like the toe lever, and a higher climbing aid for improved uphill performance.

-Skiers looking for a do-all binding simply won’t find a better design than the S/Lab Shift.
-It’s noticeably lighter and lower slung than hybrid frame styles like the Tyrolia Ambition below, and unlike Marker’s high-end Duke PT it doesn’t have removable parts that might get lost in the bottom of your pack.
-Further, the Shift is certified to alpine safety standards (you even get 47mm of lateral elasticity—good news for your knees).
+Skiers looking for a do-all binding simply won’t find a better design than the S/Lab Shift2.
+It’s noticeably lighter and lower-slung than hybrid frame styles like the Tyrolia Ambition below, and unlike Marker’s similarly intentioned Duke PT (not included here), it doesn’t have removable parts that might get lost in the bottom of your pack.
+Plus, the Shift is certified to alpine safety standards, and we have no hesitations about subjecting it to regular resort use.
 But the Salomon is heavier than standard tech bindings, and you’ll have to be a bit choosy with your boots (it’s not compatible with boots that don’t meet the ISO 9523 touring standard, including many racing and ski mountaineering models).
 Of note: the Shift is also sold under the Armada and Atomic brand names (all three are part of the Amer Sports group), with the only difference being color...
-Read in-depth review
+Read in-depth review (prior version)

 Sole compatibility: Alpine, GripWalk